solidmecha/solidmecha.com/content/game/ClockworkConsortium.md

 gamefile = "ClockworkConsortium"
 +++

 Decking-building game powered by Steam and Gears.
-(Art credit goes mostly to clipart and the background is from http://ironguardian88.deviantart.com/art/Steampunk-Border-183405313)
+Click on your cards to play them.
+Machines will stay on the board and convert the resource on the left to the one on the right.